ivanildobarauna-dev/data-pipeline-async-ingest/CONTRIBUTING.md

 ## Improvement suggestions

-If you have suggestions for improvements, please open an [issue](https://github.com/IvanildoBarauna/GCP-streaming-pipeline/issues) and describe your idea in detail.
+If you have suggestions for improvements, please open an [issue](https://github.com/ivdatahub/data-consumer-pipeline/issues) and describe your idea in detail.

 ## Thanks

-Thanks for considering contributing to GCP-streaming-pipeline!
+Thanks for considering contributing to data-consumer-pipeline!
 Every contribution is valuable and helps to improve the project.